-The Town's investment in capital assets for its governmental type activities for the year ended June 30, 2020, totals \$241,609 (net of depreciation).
+The Town's investment in capital assets for its governmental type activities for the year ended June 30, 2021, totals \$238,306 (net of depreciation).
 These assets include land and buildings.
-The major asset transactions during the year was the purchase of the new town hall.

 Town of Bolivia's Capital Assets (Net of depreciation) Figure 4